 I used to roll my eyes whenever I heard a model claim that a leisurely (non-heated) yoga class was the secret to her Victoria’s Secret–contracted body.
-It just seemed too easy.
+It seemed too easy.
 Spend an hour stretching and walk out looking like Karlie Kloss, Miranda Kerr, Adriana Lima, or Alessandria Ambrosio?
+Ugh.
 Eye roll.

-Personally, I’ve always believed you need to be dripping in sweat for a workout to be worthwhile.
+Personally, I’ve always believed you need to leave drenched in sweat for a workout to be worthwhile.
 If you crawl out of the gym gasping for air, you’ll see results, right?
 Wrong.
 It took two months and dozens of yoga and Pilates classes, but I can confidently say that working out harder is not the only—or even the most effective—way to become the fittest, leanest, physically strongest version of yourself.
 Let me tell you why.

 Everything changed in October.
 After a cathartic few days visiting a health retreat in Australia called Gwinganna, I decided to conduct an experiment.
-My trusty treadmill-and-weights routine just wasn’t yielding serious results anymore (my measurements, weight, and muscle fat totally plateaued), and I was getting constant knee pain, so I was committed to swapping my cardio-crazed ways for a more relaxed routine focused entirely on hot yoga and reformer Pilates.
-I had a cavalier attitude towards it; why not try and see what happens,” I thought.
+My trusty treadmill-and-weights routine just wasn’t yielding the results I'd wanted anymore (my measurements, weight, and muscle fat totally plateaued), and I was starting to get constant knee pain, so I was committed to swapping my cardio-crazed ways for a more relaxed routine focused entirely on hot yoga and reformer Pilates.
+I had a cavalier attitude towards it; why not try and see what happens?

 What happened next

-Guys, the results blew my mind.
+Well, guys, the results blew my mind.
 It’s been just over eight weeks, and not only have I dropped about two pounds, but I’ve also lost inches from all over my body—specifically one inch from around my belly-button measurement and almost two inches across my hips.
-My body feels lean, strong, and flexible—I can now grab my ankles with my hands during a backbend, and I have nailed crow pose more than once.
+My body feels lean, strong, and flexible—I can now grab my ankles with my hands during a backbend, and I have nailed crow pose (which is hard) more than once.
 I haven’t complained about knee pain.
 I’m feeling so good, and it’s almost been too easy.